 Consensus Status

 Diverging Point of Views:

-Consensus was not reached on this recommendationdue to concerns about its alignment with the Workgroup’s core mission—rescuing food at risk of disposal.
+Consensus was not reached on this recommendation, due to concerns about its alignment with the Workgroup’s core mission—rescuing food at risk of disposal.
 Some members felt that purchasing “surplus” food does not necessarily equate to food that would otherwise be wasted, and therefore may fall outside the scope of food rescue.
 Others raised practical concerns about school capacity, such as administrative burden, food safety risk perceptions, and the challenge of integrating surplus or “rescued” food into school meal programs at scale.

 Additionally, the lack of stable infrastructure or contracts for surplus food delivery to schools was noted as a barrier.
 Some members recommended combining this recommendation with others focused more directly on food rescue or donation to improve focus and impact.